gradle/gradle/subprojects/docs/src/docs/release/notes.md

             it.name.startsWith('org.eclipse.wst')
         }
     }

+### Eclipse model contains classpath attributes for project and external dependencies

+The `EclipseProjectDependency` and `EclipseExternalDependency` models now contain `ClasspathAttribute` objects.
+By default, the JavaDoc location attribute and WTP deployment attributes are also populated.

+Any customizations made via `eclipse.classpath.file.beforeMerged` and `eclipse.classpath.file.whenMerged` are also reflected.

 ### NamedDomainObjectContainers no longer create objects when using explicit parameter syntax

-The following snippet used to create a new source set called `foo`:
+In previous versions of Gradle, the following would create a new `SourceSet` named `foo`:

     sourceSets {
         it.foo {}
     }

 This behavior was unintended and has been removed.
-The above code will now result in an exception if `foo` is not already defined.
+The above code will now cause an exception if `foo` has not already been defined.

-Creation now only happens when using the implicit syntax
+Creation must now use the implicit syntax:

     sourceSets {
         foo {}